mockoon/mockoon.com/content/docs/latest/api-endpoints/routing.md

 ### Routes order

 Routes are declared in the server in the order displayed in the application (inside folders or not).
-It means that a the first ones takes precedence over the following ones.
+This means that the first ones take precedence over the following ones.

 One consequence is that a route parameter will capture any value at the specific URL segment.
 For example, `/users/:id` or `/users/*` will intercept `/users/search`.
 The more specific "search" route should be declared first.
 You can always reorder routes by dragging and dropping them.